wyntau/dotfiles/README.md

 - vim - all things about _VIM_
     - bundle/vundle - the *vim bundle manager*
     - editorconfig - the config for vim bundle **js-beautify**
+    - Markdown - directory containing the perl script which convert *markdown* to *html*
     - vimrc - the config for **vim**
 - wgetrc - the `http_proxy` config for **wget**
 - zsh - all things about *zsh*